josh-works/josh-works.github.io/_posts/2024-06-02-denver-botanic-gardens.md

 It's a two-step process to get the full experience.
 An online purchase, then an in-person purchase.

-## Become 'digital member' of the gardens
+## Step 1: Become 'digital member' of the gardens

 If you 'become a member' of the Denver Botanic Gardens: